Blog

 What to avoid:

-Tip 4: Limit Sun Exposure During Peak Hours
+Tip 4: Avoid Sun Exposure During Peak Time

-The sun is strongest between 10 AM and 4 PM.
-Try to schedule outdoor activities early in the morning or later in the afternoon.
-When outside, keep your baby in shaded areas like under a stroller canopy or umbrella.
-Even better, use a baby sunhat with a wide brim to shield the face, neck, and ears.
+The sun is at its highest point (and strong ass) between 10 AM and 4 PM.
+So try to plan your outdoor activities early in the morning or later in the afternoon.
+When you're outside, keep your baby in some sort of shaded area, like under the stroller's canopy or in an umbrella.
+Even better, put them in a baby sunhat with a wide brim so the face, neck, and ears are all covered.

 Tip 7: Keep Baby's Environment Cool